Aurpheus/Mantis/README.md

 # mantis_game
-A mantis game for gamebuino, coded in c++
+A mantis game for gamebuino meta, coded in c++